parklab/SCAN2/README.md

 # Running the demo
 The provided demo shows how the pipeline is run in practice.
 However, because parameter fitting (step 3) requires significant compute time, the demo only analyzes reads from chromosome 22.
+Using a server with 8 cores, the demo took approximately **X HOURS** to run.
 Because some properties of hSNPs and sSNVs (e.g., VAF distributions) are measured from sites across all chromosome, the demo's output will not exactly reconstitute the findings reported in the manuscript.